NeiloErnesto89/FullStack_Django_MS4_MaChine/README.md

 ### Device Testing

-I used Chrome tools extensively when fixing issues and testing on all the viewports..
-I also tested the pages and functionality on other browsers like Firefox, Safari and Microsoft Edge.
+I used Chrome tools extensively when fixing issues and testing on all the viewports.I also tested the pages and functionality on other browsers like Firefox, Safari and Microsoft Edge.
 The Toggle Device Toolbar helps to evaluate all the different viewports, which really enhances the development process.
 I also enlisted the help of friends to simulate a new User experience testing on their phones mainly but also tablets (iPad) and laptops (desktops).
 Any issues that were noticed I attempted to resolved with regards to all the viewports.

 ## **Bugs**